RachitKumar116/Weather-App/README.md

 # Weather-App
 Overview
 This Weather App provides real-time weather details.
-It allows users to search for current weather conditions in any city around the world.Users can view temperature, real feel, humidity, cloudiness, wind speed, and sunrise/sunset times, using the OpenWeath API.<br>
+It allows users to search for current weather conditions in any city around the world.Users can view temperature, real feel, humidity, cloudiness, wind speed, and sunrise/sunset times, using the OpenWeath API.

 ## Features
 Search weather by: